 Here’s some of the loot after I emptied my bags!

 The trip was absolutely unbelievable, it was literally a dream come true for me.
-I'm in fact writing this in June 2017, just over 2 years after our trip and it still feels clear in my mind.

 Thanks for reading my about our trip, if you are interested, I also did a diary of our trip around Europe, otherwise arigatou! 🇯🇵